SnappyJumper/BookWyrm/README.md

 ### Code

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted throughout the length of this project for inspiration and help understanding the code.
+* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted throughout the length of this project for inspiration and help in understanding the code.

-* [Code Institute](https://codeinstitute.net/)'s "I think therefore I blog" project for basic structure when implementing the python code initially.
+* [Code Institute](https://codeinstitute.net/)'s "I think therefore I blog" project for basic structure when implementing the Python code initially.

 [Back to top ⇧](#bookwyrm)